genropy/genro-mail-proxy/docs/api_reference.rst

 Core endpoints
 --------------

-``POST /commands/run-now``
-   Immediately trigger a fetch/delivery cycle.
+``POST /commands/run-now`` *(test mode only)* Immediately trigger a fetch/delivery cycle when the service instance has been started with ``test_mode=True``.
+Regular deployments rely on the background SMTP loop and do not expose this shortcut.

 ``POST /commands/suspend`` / ``POST /commands/activate``
    Toggle the scheduler.